All posts, listed chronologically (newest to oldest)

 The Sequester (Posted 3/8/2013)

 Economystifed Kate W. asks about the Sequester.
-The Sequester is like a movie time bomb countdown - only without the dramatic bomb defusing bit.
+The Sequester is like a dramatic movie time bomb countdown - only its unclear if anyone's gonna diffuse it.

 Raising the minimum wage (Posted 2/22/2013)